-Title I, Part A (Title I) of the Elementary and Secondary Education Act (ESEA) [reauthorized as the Every Student Succeeds Act (ESSA)] provides financial assistance to school districts with high numbers or high percentages of children from low-income families to help ensure that these children meet the high expectations of challenging academic content standards.
+Title I, Part A (often referred to simply as Title I) of the Elementary and Secondary Education Act (ESEA) [reauthorized as the Every Student Succeeds Act (ESSA)] provides financial assistance to school districts with high numbers or high percentages of children from low-income families to help ensure that these children meet the high expectations of challenging academic content standards.

-(Source: U.S. Code of Federal Regulations)
+(Source: U.S. Department of Education)

-Reynoldsburg City Schools currently offers schoolwide programs in seven elementary schools.
+Reynoldsburg City Schools currently offers schoolwide programs in five elementary schools, including all-day kindergarten services at two elementary buildings.
 Funding for each building is allocated based on both academic need and the number of students being provided services under Title I.